saraalwhibi1/airlines-reviewing-website/README.md

 admin can log in/log out, add/delete/update an airline.

-built using PHP, JavaScript, CSS.
+built using PHP, JavaScript, CSS, SQL.